Sonic Generations: Plot

-After his previous defeat, Doctor Eggman is left stranded in outer space with his robot henchmen Orbot and Cubot.
+After his previous defeat, Doctor Eggman is left stranded in outer space.
 A mysterious time-traveling entity known as the Time Eater appears; Eggman, realizing its potential, uses it to go back in time and team up with his past ("Classic") self.
 The two convert it to a robot to erase their past defeats from history.
 The Time Eater proceeds to attack ("Classic") Sonic as he travels through Green Hill at the beginning of the original Sonic the Hedgehog, and interrupts a birthday celebration being held for the present ("Modern") Sonic by his friends, scattering them all through different time portals.
 Modern Sonic awakens in White Space and rescues Tails after traveling through Green Hill.

 Modern Sonic and Tails eventually meet their Classic counterparts, and form an alliance to restore their world.
 The two travel through locations from their past they find in White Space, restoring them to normal.
 They rescue many of their friends, including Knuckles, Amy, Rouge, Cream, Blaze, and the Chaotix, while battling old enemies for the Chaos Emeralds.
 Both Sonics eventually confront the two doctors, who overpower them using the Time Eater.
 However, the two Sonics use the Chaos Emeralds to transform into their super forms and defeat the Time Eater, restoring the timeline to normal.
 Everyone resumes celebrating Modern Sonic's birthday while Classic Sonic and Tails bid farewell and return to their time.
 Meanwhile, both Classic and Modern Eggman are left trapped in White Space.

 Development

 Development of Sonic Generations began after the completion of Sonic Unleashed in 2008, when developer Sonic Team began discussing possible ideas for a twentieth anniversary Sonic game.
 The console/PC version of the game was directed by Hiroshi Miyamoto, and Yoshinobu Uba was the Lead Game Designer.
 Producer Takashi Iizuka wanted a game that incorporated the best of Sonic's history, and offered more replay value compared to previous games.
 The team eventually decided to split the gameplay into two separate playstyles: one representing the original games and another representing more recent ones.
-The team chose to develop on the high-definition (HD) Xbox 360 and PlayStation 3 consoles, wanting the game to re-imagine levels and aspects of previous entries with high-quality graphics.
+The team chose to develop on the high-definition (HD) PlayStation 3 and Xbox 360 consoles, wanting the game to re-imagine levels and aspects of previous entries with high-quality graphics.
 A port for Windows was also made; development was handled by Devil's Details.
 Dimps assisted with production of the Nintendo 3DS version.
 Sega considered making the 3DS version a port of the console versions, but instead chose to develop from scratch to make it unique and celebrate Sonic's portable history.
 A version for the Wii was planned, but was eventually abandoned due to hardware constraints.